tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

-Although TLS 1.3 {{!I-D.ietf-tls-tls13}} encrypts most of the handshake, including the server certificate, there are several other channels that allow an on-path attacker to determine domain name the client is trying to connect to, including:
+Although TLS 1.3 {{!I-D.ietf-tls-tls13}} encrypts most of the handshake, including the server certificate, there are several other channels that allow an on-path attacker to determine the domain name the client is trying to connect to, including:

 * Cleartext client DNS queries.